Skip to main content

 Developers should note that in some instances the requirements of the British Standard are superseded by this guide.

-Types of waste and recycling
+Types of waste and recycling collected by the council

-• cardboard and brown paper
+Cardboard and brown paper

-• cans (aluminium and steel)
+Cans (aluminium and steel)

-• plastic bottles, pots, tubs and trays
+Plastic bottles, pots, tubs and trays

-Food waste collection (caddy)
+Food waste collection (caddy) Cooked and uncooked food waste

-Garden waste collection (brown bin)
+Garden waste collection (brown bin) Garden waste

-Residual waste collection (purple bins)
+Residual waste collection (purple bins) Non-recyclable and non-compostable waste only

 Back to top